-43 The statistical annex of this report, that is available at the web site, and previous editions of this report, also give statistics on Trilateral Patent families and Four blocs families.
-These are a filtered subset of patent families for which there is evidence of patenting activity in all the Trilateral blocs (EPC, Japan and U.S.), or all the Trilateral blocs and R. Korea, respectively.
-Note that previous editions of this report, and the associated statistical annexes to those editions, did not exclude groups containing only utility models from the counts.
+&lt;sup>51 The statistical annex of this report, that is available at the web site, and previous editions of this report, also give statistics on Trilateral Patent families and Four blocs families.
+These are a filtered subset of patent families for which there is evidence of patenting activity in all the Trilateral blocs (EPC, Japan, and U.S.), or all the Trilateral blocs and R. Korea, respectively.